Thorium-based nuclear power: United States

 In its January 2012 report to the United States Secretary of Energy, the Blue Ribbon Commission on America's Future notes that a "molten-salt reactor using thorium [has] also been proposed".
 That same month it was reported that the US Department of Energy is "quietly collaborating with China" on thorium-based nuclear power designs using an MSR.

 Some experts and politicians want thorium to be "the pillar of the U.S. nuclear future".
 Then-Senators Harry Reid and Orrin Hatch supported using $250 million in federal research funds to revive ORNL research.
 In 2009, Congressman Joe Sestak unsuccessfully attempted to secure funding for research and development of a destroyer-sized reactor [reactor of a size to power a destroyer] using thorium-based liquid fuel.

 Alvin Radkowsky, chief designer of the world's second full-scale atomic electric power plant in Shippingport, Pennsylvania, founded a joint US and Russian project in 1997 to create a thorium-based reactor, considered a "creative breakthrough".
 In 1992, while a resident professor in Tel Aviv, Israel, he founded the US company, Thorium Power Ltd., near Washington, D.C., to build thorium reactors.

 The primary fuel of the proposed HT3R research project near Odessa, Texas, United States, will be ceramic-coated thorium beads.
 The reactor construction has not yet begun.
 Estimates to complete a reactor were originally set at ten years in 2006 (with a proposed operational date of 2015).

 On the research potential of thorium-based nuclear power, Richard L. Garwin, winner of the Presidential Medal of Freedom, and Georges Charpak advise further study of the Energy amplifier in their book Megawatts and Megatons (2001), pp. 153–63.

+Clean Core Thorium Energy, a Chicago-based corporation created and patented a proprietary mixture of uranium and thorium for HALEU (High Assay Low Enriched Uranium).
+The fuel mixture is called ANEEL (Advanced Nuclear Energy for Enriched Life), in honor of Anil Kakodkar.
+HALEU has uranium that has been enriched to a level greater than 5% but less than 20% as per World Nuclear Association and needs cutting-edge nuclear reactor designs that are currently under development.
+But as per Mehul Shah, the founder and CEO of Clean Core Thorium Energy, operational CANDU reactors and its derivatives, such as IPHWR can accommodate ANEEL.
+According to Sean McDeavitt, professor in the Texas A&M University Department of Nuclear Engineering and Director of the Nuclear Engineering and Science Center, ANEEL is a first-of-its-kind nuclear fuel that blends thorium and HALEU in a proprietary, unique composition.
+To advance the creation and implementation of ANEEL, Canadian Nuclear Laboratories (CNL) and Clean Core inked a Memorandum of Understanding in April 2023.
+CNL agreed to support Clean Core's R&D and licensing efforts as part of the MoU.